cranleighschool/cranleigh-smugmug/README.md

-# cranleigh-smugmug
+# Cranleigh Smugmug Plugin
-A wordpress plugin that connects with our cranleigh smugmug api
+A wordpress plugin that connects with our Cranleigh SmugMug API

 ## Example Usage
 Use the shortcode `[smugmug_photos]` to invoke the plugin.